-We proudly use Chinese techniques to heal your pet.
+We proudly offer Chinese techniques to help heal your pet.

 Chinese Veterinary Acupuncture

 Acupuncture is defined as the insertion of needles into specific points on the body to cause a desired healing effect.
 This technique can be used when conventional medicine is unsuccessful or in combination with traditional medical treatment.
 It is effective for musculoskeletal problems such as sore muscles & degenerative joint disease, skin conditions such as lick granulomas, respiratory problems such as feline asthma, neurological disorders such as seizures, gastrointestinal disorders such as diarrhea & vomiting, and other chronic conditions.

 Electroacupuncture was found to be an effective analgesia (pain reliever) in the early 1970s that has been widely used in Traditional Chinese Veterinary Medicine practice.
 Wire clips are attached to acupuncture needles and are plugged into an Electronic Acupuncture Unit.
 Electroacupuncture stimulates a stronger endorphin release than dry needle acupuncture, is used for pain management such as soft tissue injuries, disk problems, and arthritis, and is more convenient to pet owners since it requires fewer sessions.

 As Dr. Xie of Chi Institute of Traditional Chinese Veterinary Medicine writes, Food Therapy is the practice of healing using natural foods, with or instead of medications.
 Different food combinations are essential based on diagnostic symptoms; food therapy is the preparation of using these selected ingredients and superior herbs to treat specific health conditions.

 Home cooked diet recipes can be classified into the following categories:

 - Health Promotion and Prevention: improve overall health and prevent seasonal or climate-related problems.

 - Disease Treatment: to treat certain clinical conditions